-Employees involved in the tendering process and dealing with contractors should be clear on the separation of client and contractor roles within the authority.
+Employees involved in the tendering process and dealing with contractors should be clear on the separation of client and contractor roles within the council.
 Senior employees who have both a client and contractor responsibility must be aware of the need for accountability and openness.

-Employees in contractor or client units must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and sub-contractors.
+Employees must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and sub-contractors.